zhukovka/rich-content/README.md

 [rich-content-viewer-example](./examples/viewer) to see how to consume the Component as a viewer.

+[rich-content-viewer-ssr](./examples/viewer-ssr) to see how to consume the Component as a viewer within a Yoshi-based SSR Application.

 [rich-content-editor-tpa](./examples/editor-tpa) to see how to consume the Component as an editor within a Wix Third Party Application.

 ### Modules